 A vendor is defined as a facility that is operating as part of an interim market.
 These facilities are not permanent structures and are assembled and disassembled routinely at one location.

-Licensing and inspections is not required for vendors that sell only whole uncut produce (raw agricultural products) or pre-packaged non-potentially hazardous foods (non-perishable food products).
+Licensing and inspections is not required for vendors that sell only whole uncut produce (raw agricultural products) or pre-packaged Non-Time/Temperature Control for Safety Food (TCS) (non-perishable food products).
 If that describes your business, you do not have to fill out any paperwork and need not proceed any further.